lehuyphuong/Le-Huy-Phuong/README.md

 # Le-Huy-Phuong
-Please open the file word to understand what I am doing!
+Please open the file word to understand what you are reading!